ds300/patch-package/README.md

 [`yarn patch`](https://yarnpkg.com/cli/patch).
 You do not need to use patch-package on these projects.

+### bun

+    bun add patch-package

+You can use `--dev` if you don't need to run bun in production, e.g. if you're making a web frontend.

 ### pnpm

 pnpm has native support for patching dependencies via